felipecarrillo100/azuremapsapi/README.md

 The Main Components are:

-* __AzureMapTilesModel__:  a ready to use LuciadRIA Raster model capable to retrieve tiles from Azure Map tiles
+* __AzureMapTilesModel__:  a ready to use LuciadRIA Raster model capable to retrieve tiles from Azure Map tiles.
+It also implements getAttribution
 * __AzureMapSearchAddress__:  search for an address using Azure Maps location API
 * __AzureMapGeocoding__:  perform a search for features at a lon, lat location using Azure Maps location API